Prachi7905/Prachi7905/README.md

 - 👋 Hi, I’m Prachi pandey pursuing Btech in computer science.
-- 👀 Languages known : HTML, CSS & JAVASCRIPT, C LANGUAGE, CORE JAVA, REACT JS.
+- 👀 Languages known : HTML, CSS & JAVASCRIPT, C & C++, CORE JAVA, REACT JS, Bootstrap.
 - 🌱Learning DATA SCIENCE & ALGORITHM
 - 💞️ I’m looking to collaborate on some live projects and to work on frontend
-- 📫 kindly mail me on pandeyprachi077@gmail.com
+- 📫 kindly mail me on Kp498469@gmail.com

 <!---
 Prachi7905/Prachi7905 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.